Emergence of long-range entanglement and odd-even effect in periodic generalized quantum cluster models: Nonzero four-part quantum conditional mutual information

-To gain deeper insight into the entanglement properties of generalized cluster models, we analyze the entanglement entropy\cite{Vidal_2003_PRL} and the quantum conditional mutual information\cite{Zeng_2019_quantum,Torre_2024_scicore} to characterize their non-local property and the nature of their long-range entanglement.
+To gain deeper insight into the entanglement properties of generalized quantum cluster models, we main analyze the quantum conditional mutual information\cite{Zeng_2019_quantum,Torre_2024_scicore} to characterize their the nature of their long-range entanglement.

+Notably, throughout this work we evaluate entanglement measures on pure ground states with well-defined parity and momentum.
+We first analyze the zero-field limit as a zeroth-order approximation, where analytical results can be obtained.
+In this limit, special equal-weight superpositions or statistical mixtures of all degenerate ground states may indeed reduce or even eliminate the entanglement.

+To avoid ambiguities associated with ground-state degeneracy, we emphasize that once an infinitesimal but finite symmetry-preserving perturbation (such as a transverse field) is introduced, the lifting of the degeneracy is expected to be the leading qualitative effect.
+The system then selects a symmetry-resolved ground state with well-defined parity and momentum, rather than a special superposition or an incoherent mixture of degenerate ground states.
+Therefore, the symmetry-resolved pure ground states are the physically relevant states under such perturbations, and all entanglement results in this work should be understood in this sense.
+In particular, in the presence of an infinitesimal symmetry-preserving field, we focus on the symmetry-resolved ground states selected by this leading effect, such as $c_0^\dagger|\varphi^+\rangle$ and $|\varphi^-\rangle$.
+Therefore, all subsequent discussions are based on an infinitesimal but finite transverse field.